adriangonz/kubeedge-talk/README.md

 To do this, you first need a secret token from the cloud-side.
 This token can be retrieved as:

-> Note that this command needs to run on the cloud side!
+> :warning: Note that this command needs to run on the cloud side!

 ```python